elexis/elexis-openid-connect-overlay/README.md

 # Elexis overlay for MITREid Connect

+NOTE: This solution is not used anymore.
+Elexis-Environment (EE) uses Keycloak as integrated service.

 This overlay creates a [MITREid Connect web-application](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server "MITREid Connect web-application")  configured for usage with an Elexis database.